Residual Deep Gaussian Processes on Manifolds: Experiments

 \paragraph{Setup} We consider two target functions to optimise.
 The first is the irregular function from \Cref{subsection:synthetic_examples}, visualised in \Cref{fig:target_function}, modified to have only one global minimum.
 The second is the much more regular Ackley function, projected onto $\mathbb{S}_3$, one of the benchmarks in \textcite{jaquier2022}.
 In each Bayesian optimisation run, we perform the first 180 iterations using a shallow geometry-aware GP, followed by 20 iterations using a residual deep GP---both employing the \emph{expected improvement} acquisition function (see, e.g., \textcite{frazier2018}).
 In this experiment, we showcase the coordinate-frame-based GVFs, as described in~\Cref{app:additional_experimental_details}.
 We do not use deep GPs in the initial iterations because, as intuition suggests and \Cref{subsection:synthetic_examples} affirms, deep GPs start outperforming their shallow counterparts only when data becomes more abundant.
 Although deep GPs show comparable performance even for small datasets, training them is more computationally demanding, making their use less efficient in the early stages of optimisation.
 We repeat each run 15 times to account for the stochasticity of initialisation, optimisation of the acquisition function, and training of GP models.

 \paragraph{Results} The optimisation performance, measured in terms of the logarithm of regret, is reported in~\Cref{fig:bayesian_optimisation-log_regret}.
 We find that residual deep GPs significantly improve performance in the Bayesian optimisation of the irregular function.
 Specifically, switching to a residual deep GP in the latter stages of optimisation greatly, and often immediately, reduces the gap between the true optimum and the found optimum.
-This trend is consistent across most runs, with only one outlier showing no improvement due to insufficient data collection near the singularity during the initial shallow GP phase.
+This trend is consistent across most runs, with only one outlier showing no improvement due to insufficient data collection near the singularity during the shallow GP phase.
 In contrast, for the Ackley function, we observe no substantial difference in performance between the two methods: both approaches replicate results from \textcite{jaquier2022}, with nearly identical median regret trajectories.
-This outcome aligns with our expectations, as the region around the minimum of the Ackley function is smooth and can be effectively modelled by a shallow GP.
+This outcome aligns with our expectations, since the region around the minimum, explored during the initial 180 iterations, is smooth and thus modelled equally well by both deep and shallow models.